• Skip to primary navigation

 • Bake cookies in a preheated oven for 18-20 minutes until the edges just begin to turn golden brown.

-• Remove from the oven and allow to cool for 1-2 minutes on the cookie sheet before transferring to wire cooling racks.
+• Remove the baked cookies from the oven and allow to cool for 1-2 minutes on the cookie sheet before transferring to wire cooling racks.
 Cool completely before icing.

 Coffee Icing